raisasherif/starter-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
+- Environmental economics
 - Behavioural economics
-- Environmental decisions
-- Experimental methods
+- Development

 # Education to show in About widget
 education: